- Thinking in Recursion

 end

-documents individual functions.
-The examples in the documentation can be run as tests with mix test
+The @moduledoc documents the entire module, while @doc documents individual functions.
+The examples in the documentation can be run as tests with mix test.

 What's Next?